broadinstitute/gatk-protected/README.md

 1       35138   35174   target4
 ....snip....
 ```
+Before running the workflows, we recommend padding the target file by 250 bases with the ``PadTargets`` tool.
+Example:  ``java -jar gatk-protected.jar --targets initial_target_file.bed --output initial_target_file.padded.bed --padding 250``
+The premade Queue scripts (see below) handle the target padding automatically.

 7. PoN file (when running case samples only).
 This file should be created using the Create PoN workflow (see below).
 <a name="SampleName"/>
 8. Sample name (when running case samples only).
 This can be extracted from the input bam file by looking at the ``SM`` tag.
 Use ``samtools view -H my_sample.bam | egrep SM``.